 The Squadron bought the Castle and grounds from the Crown in 1917.

 There were further developments in the 1920’s, but the main alterations were achieved in 1964, when Prince Philip was Commodore.
 The Club was able to acquire stone for this work from the demolition of the second East Cowes Castle built by John Nash.
 The old pine panelled gentlemen’s heads became the Ladies Dining Room and the Balcony was added in “Festival of Britain” style.
 The corrugated iron platform roof needed constant repair and was replaced in GRP by Ove Arup.
 The Platform was linked to the Ladies Drawing Room by the Bird Cage in 1988.
 The Castle has survived because the building has adjusted gracefully to new uses.

-The most recent addition, in 2000, is the award-winning Pavilion on the Squadron lawn, designed by Sir Thomas Croft to resemble an orangery.
+The award-winning Pavilion on the Squadron lawn, designed by Sir Thomas Croft to resemble an orangery, was built in 2000.
+With the benefit of over 20 years of experience, it was re-modelled by a major alteration in 2022/23.
+Since then, the Haven was constructed in 2006 and the Old Vicarage was acquired in 2019.
 The Eastern Cow did not survive, the Castle being demolished soon after it was built.
-All that remains of Henry VIII’s fort on the eastern side of the Medina is the name and the racing mark off Old Castle Point.
+All that remains of Henry VIII’s fort on the eastern side of the Medina is the name of the headland - Old Castle Point.